 The Nisga’a Nation First Nation people have historically collected food and materials from Ksi Xts’at’kw/Stagoo.
 The Conservancy is also part of the traditional territory of the Metlakatla First Nation

-The conservancy protects temperate rainforests dominated by western hemlock and Sitka spruce, with some western redcedar and amabilis fir; mountain hemlock and yellow cedar common at higher elevations.
+The conservancy protects temperate rainforests dominated by western hemlock and Sitka spruce, with some western redcedar and amabilis fir.
+Mountain hemlock and yellow cedar are common at higher elevations.

 The marine portion of the conservancy is in the North Coast Fjords Marine Ecosection, which consists of deep, narrow fiords cutting into the high relief of the Coast Ranges.